Hair care: Hair cleaning

 Washing hair removes excess sweat and oil, as well as unwanted products from the hair and scalp.
 Often hair is washed as part of a shower or bathing with shampoo, a specialized surfactant.
 Shampoos work by applying water and shampoo to the hair.
-The shampoo breaks the surface tension of the water, allowing the hair to become soaked.
+The specific shampoo for oily or dry hair breaks the surface tension of the water, allowing the hair to become soaked.
 This is known as the wetting action.
 The wetting action is caused by the head of the shampoo molecule attracting the water to the hair shaft.
 Conversely, the tail of the shampoo molecule is attracted to the grease, dirt and oil on the hair shaft.
 The physical action of shampooing makes the grease and dirt become an emulsion that is then rinsed away with the water.
 This is known as the emulsifying action.
 Sulfate free shampoos are less harming on color treated hair than normal shampoos that contain sulfates.
 Sulfates strip away natural oils as well as hair dye.
 Sulfates are also responsible for the foaming effect of shampoos.

 Shampoos have a pH of between 4 & 6.
-Acidic shampoos are the most common type used and maintain or improve the condition of the hair as they don't swell the hairshaft and don't strip the natural oils.
+Acidic shampoos are the most common type used and maintain or improve the condition of the hair as they do not swell the hairshaft and do not strip the natural oils.

 Hairstyling tools

+Hairstyling equipment

+Hairstyling equipment which helps in creating hairstyles include: